Topics on this page:

 Relocation Plan

-When a park owner seeks a change in the land use of the park, the park owner submits an application for a change in land use to the local governing body of the county or municipal corporation in which the park is located.
+When a park owner seeks a change in the land use of the park, they must file an application for a change in land use with the local governing body of the county or municipal corporation in which the park is located.
 The owner must include in the application a relocation plan for each park resident who would be dislocated by the change.
 An application will not be approved until the owner submits and complies with the plan.

 The relocation plan must include: